Joseph Arvay: Recognition

-In 2000, he was awarded the Walter S. Tarnopolsky Human Rights Award; described by Justice Michèle Rivet as "one of Canada's most tireless civil rights and human rights lawyers ...
-He has made a [sic] exceptional commitment to human rights in this country."
-He was voted one of Canadian Lawyer's Top 25 Most Influential in 2010, 2011 & 2012 by Canadian Lawyer Magazine.
+In 2000, he was awarded the Walter S. Tarnopolsky Human Rights Award, and was described by Justice Michèle Rivet as "one of Canada's most tireless civil rights and human rights lawyers ...
+He has made an exceptional commitment to human rights in this country."
+He was voted one of Canada's Top 25 Most Influential Lawyers in 2010, 2011, and 2012 by Canadian Lawyer magazine.
 Peter Gzowski put it as follows: "[Arvay] has had a remarkable role in shaping how our Constitution is interpreted".

 On March 18, 2014, he received the McGill University Centre for Human Rights and Legal Pluralism's 2014 Robert S. Litvack Award, and gave a conference titled "Litigating Charter Challenges: Stories of a Constitutional Lawyer".

 In 2016, Arvay was awarded an honorary Doctor of Laws degree from York University, Osgoode Hall Law School, and in 2018 was awarded the same honour by the University of Victoria.
 In 2017, he became an Officer of the Order of Canada, one of Canada's most prestigious civilian honours, and in 2018, was awarded the Order of British Columbia, the highest form of recognition the Province can extend to its citizens.